 Can you get moisture out of a double pane window?

-The best and quickest way to get moisture out of double pane window is with a dehumidifier – although a hairdryer can provide a quick fix, too.
+The best and quickest way to get moisture out of double pane window is with one of the best dehumidifiers – although a hairdryer can provide a quick fix, too.
 A more permanent solution is to identify whether the seal around the unit is damaged, allowing moisture to gather within the gap between the two panes.
 Once fixed, the moisture problem should go away.

 Why am I getting condensation inside my windows?